joelcoxokc/ui-aurelia/README.md

 **Stylus && CSS** found in the ./styles directory

+**HTML** We are using HTML for our views, However, You are able to use jade **NOTE** We Recommend the usage of HTML over Jade.

+Please Contact me via Email before beginning work on a plugin, as many are already building some plugins.

+###Currently Developing

+####Layout:

+ - ui-nav
+ - ui-aside
+ - ui-body
+ - ui-main
+ - ui-view

-Most plugins will be placed into separate repos eventually
+Most plugins will be placed into separate repos eventually.

 The overall architecture is currently being designed.

 Please Note that any changes made to the Dev environment may be over written.